Appearance

 Start small

-For your very first automated trade, we strongly recommend using a Demo Account or setting your lot size to the minimum (0.01).
-This lets you verify the full flow without risking real capital.
+For your first automated trade, use a demo account or the minimum lot size.
+This lets you verify the full flow without risking capital.

 What Happens When a Signal Arrives